hatamake/kokoto-httpd/docs/rest.md

    Key        | Default | Description
   ------------|---------|--------------
-   :id        |         | The `comment.id` value of the comment getting updated content    |         | The new content
+   :id        |         | The `comment.id` value of the comment getting updated documentId |         | The `document.id` value of the document to which the comment is attached content    |         | The new content

 #### Response